neo4j/neo4j-python-driver/docs/source/api.rst

     .. automethod:: rollback

-Closing an explicit transaction can either happen automatically at the end of a ``with`` block, or can be explicitly controlled through the :py:meth:`neo4j.Transaction.commit` and :py:meth:`neo4j.Transaction.rollback` methods.
+Closing an explicit transaction can either happen automatically at the end of a ``with`` block, or can be explicitly controlled through the :py:meth:`neo4j.Transaction.commit`, :py:meth:`neo4j.Transaction.rollback` or :py:meth:`neo4j.Transaction.close` methods.

 Explicit transactions are most useful for applications that need to distribute Cypher execution across multiple functions for the same transaction.

 .. code-block:: python